Joining the United States Coast Guard requires meeting specific medical standards.

 8. Congenital Heart Defects

-These defects can range from minor issues, such as small ventricular septal defects, to more severe conditions like tetralogy of Fallot.
+Congenital heart defects can range from minor issues, such as small ventricular septal defects, to more severe conditions like tetralogy of Fallot.
 The severity and potential impact on physical exertion and endurance are crucial factors in determining eligibility for Coast Guard service.

-The Coast Guard’s medical standards require thorough evaluation of any congenital heart defect.
+The Coast Guard’s medical standards require a thorough evaluation of any congenital heart defect.
 This includes detailed medical history, surgical intervention records, and current cardiovascular function.

 Even with corrective surgery, some congenital defects can lead to long-term complications, such as arrhythmias or heart failure, which pose significant risks during operational duties.
 As such, individuals with significant congenital heart defects may be deemed unfit for service due to potential health risks.